Best Prescription Dive and Snorkel Masks – Rx Lenses for Scuba Diving

 Can you remove your corrective lenses from your scuba dive or snorkeling mask after gluing?

 Using this approach is somewhat final for the mask you’re using.
-If you buy a new mask and it doesn’t fit you well then you usually will not be able to get your corrective lenses out again and you in many cases will better off getting a prescription snorkel or diving mask.
+If you buy a new mask and it doesn’t fit you well then you usually will not be able to get your lenses out again and you in many cases will better off getting a prescription snorkel or diving mask.

 This is a reasonable approach to get a corrective dive or snorkel mask that will allow you to see clearly in the water!

 If you buy a mask with split lenses, then it can be possible to replace the lenses in the mask with Rx lenses that are specific to your visibility needs.
 This does sound easier than it is as you have to get the optical corrective lens in a prescription mask to match exactly the lenses you replace.

 On top of that, the lenses in high-quality masks are made from tempered glass.
 You do not want to replace them with standard glass or with plastic lenses as they can break easier and cause injury if you have an accident underwater.

 This option also only works if you get a mask with a frame.
 Frameless masks usually have the skirt bonded to the lens and as such, you can’t just replace the lens without basically destroying (or at least risking destroying) the mask itself.